piperid/data-cleaning/CodeBook.md

 ## Variables

 * `subject` - ID of each participant in the study
-* `activity` - Activity performed by subject at measurement
+* `activity` - activity performed by subject at measurement
 * `tBodyAccMeanX`
 * `tBodyAccMeanY`
 * `tBodyAccMeanZ`